France 3: Autonomous from the state (1974–1999)

-Law no. 74-696 of August 7, 1974 came into force on January 1, 1975, with the official birth of the three national television program companies Télévision française 1 (TF1), Antenne 2 (A2) and France Régions 3 (FR3), the national sound broadcasting company Radio France, the French Production Company (SFP), Télédiffusion de France (TDF) and the National Audiovisual Institute (INA).
+Law no. 74-696 7 August 1974, came into force on 1 January 1975, with the official birth of the three national television program companies Télévision française 1 (TF1), Antenne 2 (A2) and France Régions 3 (FR3), the national sound broadcasting company Radio France, the French Production Company (SFP), Télédiffusion de France (TDF) and the National Audiovisual Institute (INA).

-On Monday January 6, 1975 at 6:55 pm, France Régions 3 begins its operations with a program schedule similar in all respects to that of the former third channel.
-The channel broadcasts only four hours of programs a day and devotes only five minutes to its inaugural broadcast this evening of January 6 to make way for the film Peau d'âne by Jacques Demy.
+On Monday 6 January 1975, at 6:55 pm, France Régions 3 begins its operations with a program schedule similar in all respects to that of the former third channel.
+The channel broadcasts only four hours of programs a day and devotes only five minutes to its inaugural broadcast this evening of 6 January to make way for the film Peau d'âne by Jacques Demy.

 TDF activates the FR3 transmitters at 2 pm, a paradox because the channel then broadcasts both the target and its own programs.
 Until the arrival of a 24-hour broadcast, TDF will broadcast FIP as background music from 1975 to 2000 on network 3, then France Info until 2002.

 FR3 programs are mainly devoted to cinema, debates and regional stalls.
 The cinema channel, FR3 participates as a co-producer and for a sum of 5,450,000 francs in the development of the seventh art.
 Following complaints from movie theater owners, who are concerned about unfair competition, Claude Contamine negotiates with the Film Industry Liaison Office (BLIC) to remove the movies from Friday, Saturday and Sunday evenings, as well as twelve film showings on Wednesday evenings while in return creating a film club slot on Sunday evenings in the second half of the evening.
-The agreement was finalized on January 16, 1976, and Cinéma de minuit was on the air two months later.
+The agreement was finalized on 16 January 1976, and Cinéma de minuit was on the air two months later.

-On September 1, 1975, an agreement was signed between the two national program companies FR3 and TF1 to allow the latter, which inherited the first black and white VHF network in 819 lines, to be able to broadcast its programs in color.
-FR3 agrees to make available the color broadcasting network to TF1 reserved for it for regular transmissions in the afternoon until the start of its own programs at 6 p.m.
+On 1 September 1975, an agreement was signed between the two national program companies FR3 and TF1 to allow the latter, which inherited the first black and white VHF network in 819 lines, to be able to broadcast its programs in color.
+FR3 agrees to make available the color broadcasting network to TF1 reserved for it for regular transmissions in the afternoon until the start of its own programs at 6 pm.
 In return, the agreement provides for TF1 to employ the regional production centers for FR33.
-The overseas station FR3-Comores became FR3 Mayotte on December 14, 1975, following the declaration of independence of the Federal Islamic Republic of the Comoros.
+The overseas station FR3-Comores became FR3 Mayotte on 14 December 1975, following the declaration of independence of the Federal Islamic Republic of the Comoros.
 With the gradual appearance of more specifically regional television content in 1976, the State very slowly undertook the administrative and economic regionalization of French territory, where regional stations gradually entered into this new framework.